google/WebFundamentals/src/_langs/en/fundamentals/performance/critical-rendering-path/page-speed-rules-and-recommendations.markdown

 </script>
 {% endhighlight %}

-Use the `fetch()` method to request data asynchronously.
+If you're on Chrome 42 or later, you can use the `fetch()` method to request data asynchronously.
 This method processes responses with Promises rather than multiple event handlers.
-Unlike the response to an XMLHttpRequest, a fetch response is a stream object which means that a call to `json()` also returns a Promise.
+Unlike the response to an XMLHttpRequest, a fetch response is a stream object starting in Chrome 43.
+This means that a call to `json()` also returns a Promise.

 {% highlight html %}
 <script>